-NOTE: The DPS adjustment will not be possible if the vehicle transmission is set to REVERSE or if the ACS mode is displayed in the multifunction gauge.
+NOTE: The DPS adjustment will not be possible if the vehicle transmission is set to REVERSE.

 VEHICLE TRANSPORTATION

 When transporting this vehicle, secure it to a trailer or in pickup box with suitable tie-downs.
 Use of ordinary ropes is not recommended.